-Stamp duty is broadly charged on either the consideration paid for or the market value of the relevant asset, whichever is the higher.
+Stamp duty is broadly charged on either the consideration paid for or the market value of the relevant asset, whichever is higher.
 The main categories of instrument to which stamp duty applies and the applicable rates of the duty are as follows:

-- transfers of shares or marketable securities: 1%; - transfers of non-residential property (including assets and other moveable goods): 6%; and - transfers of residential property: - (a) 1% on consideration up to EUR1 million; and - (b) 2% on the balance of consideration in excess of EUR1 million.
+- transfers of shares or marketable securities: 1%; - transfers of commercial property: 7.5%; and - transfers of residential property: - (a) 1% on consideration up to EUR1 million; and - (b) 2% on the balance of consideration in excess of EUR1 million.